pixeldust-project-caf/manifest/readme.md

 you are free to share the originals and/or the modified work.
-However, you are not allowed to use the assets for commercial purposes and you must provide attribution at all times which means you have to include a short note about the license used (CC BY-NC 4.0), the original author/authors (Paranoid Android Project or AOSPA) and inform about any changes that have been made.
-A link to the [website](http://aospa.co/) should usually be included as well.
+However, you are not allowed to use the assets for commercial purposes and you must provide attribution at all times which means you have to include a short note about the license used (CC BY-NC 4.0), the original author/authors (PixelDust Project) and inform about any changes that have been made.

 You can reach the full legal text at http://creativecommons.org/licenses/by-nc/4.0/